 Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 2)

-Roger Chard at Parry Peak, Colorado Inclusive employment When it comes to hiring, education of potential employers is critical.
+Roger Chard at Parry Peak, Colorado Listen to this Article Inclusive employment When it comes to hiring, education of potential employers is critical.
 This is where messages from a magazine like this and steady, relentless messages from blind or otherwise disabled people in, or formerly in, the work force come in.
-We do not have time to patronize and
+We do not have […]

 Retired attorney, Roger Chard talks about a life of grit, determination and excellence (part 2) Read More »